 Certainly!
 The reason we celebrate Teen Read Week is to encourage teen reading, and we want you to celebrate at the best time for your library!
 The only thing we can think of that's better than Teen Read Week is Teen Read Month.
 Many libraries celebrate teen reading throughout the entire month of October.

 I like to plan ahead.
 What are the future dates for Teen Read Week?

 Teen Read Week is held each year in the same week as Columbus Day.
 Future dates are:

 I have an idea for a Teen Read Week theme, what should I do?

 We love new ideas!
 Please send all your ideas for a Teen Read Week theme to the YALSA office.

 I contacted a Teen Read Week partner, but they would not donate anything to my organization.
 What role does a sponsor play?

-You can download a low-resolution version of the 2014 theme logo after you register.
-To download it, please log in and hover over the Planning tab, where you'll see a link that says "Download the Logo."
+You can download a low-resolution version of the themed logo after you register.
+To download it, please log in and hover over the Planning tab, where you'll see a link that says "Logo and Toolkit Download."